AHaliq/socketserver/README.md

 ocs core
 ```

-optionally you can run it in the foreground if you only have access to one shell
+optionally you can run it in the background if you only have access to one shell
 ```
 ocs core &
 ```